davdis/summarizer-api-sqlite/README.md

 - `max_overflow=200`: Additional connections allowed above the pool size.
 - `pool_timeout=120`: Seconds to wait for a connection before raising an error.

-**Important:**
-Ensure your database server is configured to allow at least `pool_size + max_overflow` (300) concurrent connections.
-Exceeding this limit will result in connection timeouts and errors.

-You can adjust these values in `app/db.py` to fit your database server's capacity.